-Table 2: Maximum Floor Area Ratio (FAR) Values and Maximum Building Heights in Designations and Zones
+Table 2: Maximum Floor Area Ratio (FAR) Values and Maximum Building Heights in Designations and Zones (RC-May23/24;E-June13/24)

-Designation/District Zones/Special Areas Maximum FAR Range Maximum Height Range (metres) Park and Community Facility Designation RPK Zone PCF Zone N/A 11 metres up to a maximum of 17 metres Downtown Designation - DD Zone 1.75 - 8.0 Up to a maximum of 90 metres DH Zone N/A 11 metres up to a maximum of 66 metres or up to Halifax Citadel View Planes and Ramparts Sight Lines where identified Centre Designation CEN-2 Zone 1.75 - 8.0 Up to a maximum of 90 metres CEN-1 Zone 1.75 - 3.5 Corridor Designation COR Zone N/A 11 metres up to a maximum of 20 metres (typically 3-6 storeys), where the COR Zone abuts Established Residential Zones.
-N/A Up to a maximum of 26 metres (typically 8 storeys) in locations within self-contained blocks that do not abut Established Residential Zones.
-Higher-Order Residential Designation HR-2 Zone N/A Up to a maximum of 38 metres (typically 12 storeys) where the HR-2 Zone is within self-contained blocks that do not abut Established Residential Zones.
-HR-1 Zone N/A 11 metres up to a maximum of 20 metres (typically 3 - 6 storeys), and up to 26 metres where the HR-1 Zone is within self-contained blocks that do not abut Established Residential Zones.
-Established Residential Designation ER-3 Zone N/A Up to a maximum of 11 metres ER-2 Zone N/A ER-1 Zone N/A CH-2 Zone N/A CH-1 Zone N/A Future Growth Node CDD-2 Zone N/A Up to a maximum of 20 metres
+Designation/District Zones/Special Areas Maximum FAR Range Maximum Height Range (metres) Park and Community Facility Designation RPK Zone PCF Zone N/A 11 metres up to a maximum of 17 metres Downtown Designation - DD Zone 1.75 - 10.0 Up to a maximum of 90 metres DH Zone N/A up to a maximum of 66 metres or up to Halifax Citadel View Planes and Ramparts Sight Lines where identified Centre Designation CEN-2 Zone 1.75 - 10.0 Up to a maximum of 40 storeys or 90 metres based on local context CEN-1 Zone 1.75 - 3.5 Up to a maximum of 33 storeys or 90 metres based on local context Corridor Designation COR Zone N/A 3 storeys up to a maximum of 7 storeys, where the COR Zone abuts Established Residential Zones but not abutting a road with a high-frequency transit route.
+N/A Up to a maximum of 9 storeys in locations within self-contained blocks that do not abut Established Residential Zones or abutting a road with a high-frequency transit route.
+Higher-Order Residential Designation HR-2 Zone N/A Up to a maximum of 14 storeys where the HR-2 Zone is within self- contained blocks that do not abut Established Residential Zones.
+HR-1 Zone N/A 3 storeys up to a maximumof 7 storeys, and up to 9 storeys where the HR-1 Zone is within self- contained blocks that do not abut Established Residential Zones.
+Established Residential Designation ER-3 Zone N/A Up to a maximum of 11 metres ER-2 Zone N/A 1 ER-1 Zone N/A

-Designation without a development agreement CDD-1 Zone N/A Up to a maximum 11 metres without a development agreement Institutional Employment Designation UC-2 Zone 11 metres up to a maximum of 70 metres UC-1 Zone N/A 11 metres up to a maximum of 38 metres H Zone DND Zone N/A Up to a maximum of 70 metres INS Zone N/A Up to a maximum of 30 metres Industrial Employment Designation LI Zone N/A Up to a maximum of 20 metres HRI Zone N/A Up to a maximum of 30 metres CLI Zone N/A 11 metres up to a maximum 20 metres
+CH-2 Zone N/A CH-1 Zone N/A Future Growth Node Designation CDD-2 Zone N/A Up to a maximum of 20 metres without a development agreement CDD-1 Zone N/A Up to a maximum 11 metres without a development agreement Institutional Employment Designation UC-2 Zone N/A 11 metres up to a maximum of 90 metres UC-1 Zone N/A 11 metres up to a maximum of 55 metres H Zone DND Zone N/A Up to a maximum of 70 metres INS Zone N/A Up to a maximum of 30 metres Industrial Employment Designation LI Zone N/A Up to a maximum of 20 metres HRI Zone N/A Up to a maximum of 30 metres CLI Zone N/A 11 metres up to a maximum 20 metres